 In general, the Industry shall construct, or cause to be constructed, all roadbed, ditches, drainage structures, and subballast required for the proposed track, including that of CSXT's ownership.
 When a proposed turnout is to be located in an existing CSXT owned track, CSXT will normally perform the construction of the turnout.
 CSXT will normally construct, own, and maintain the mainline turnout(s) and the portion of the sidetrack from the mainline turnout to and including the derail and/or the insulated joints.
-The Industry will normally construct, own, and maintain all remaining track from the CSXT owned track, Industry shall construct, own, and maintain this track.
+The Industry will normally construct, own, and maintain all remaining track from the CSXT ownership point into the rest of the industry.
+If the proposed turnout is located in an existing Industry owned track, Industry shall construct, own, and maintain this track.
 Final ownership and maintenance points will be determined by CSXT and shall be described in a Private Sidetrack Agreement that the Industry shall execute with CSX Transportation.